-Guido Gambone is considered as one of the most influential ceramists of the twentieth century, he defined an excessively personal style by mixing the ancestral techniques of ceramics with Etruscan or abstract decorations composed by with primary colors.
+The artist passed away in 1969 in Florence.
+He is considered as one of the most influential ceramists of the 20th century.
+His unique style is a combination of ancestral ceramic techniques and Etruscan or abstract decorations composed of primary colours.